+7.6 Dive Support Operations

+This section describes the activities and responsibilities of the Vessel Master when a vessel is engaged in dive support operations.

+The high risk and the criticality of this activity request a strong preparations and cooperations between parties involved for developing procedures to support diving activities.
+This is done on a case-by-case basis, as diving activities are required.
+The procedures are developed in conjunction with stakeholder or industry standards, documents, and practices (or all).

+Reference: The International Association of Oil and Gas Producers (OGP) Diving Recommended Practice

+Vessel Master responsibilities

+Master's responsibilities include:

-7.6 Dive Support Operations Introduction cribes the activities and responsibilities of the Vessel Master when a d in dive support operations.
-This is done on a ne Pilot is responsible for developing procedures for diving activities. a case-by-case basis, as diving activities are required.
-The procedures conjunction with stakeholder or industry standards, documents, and The International Association of Oil and Gas Producers (OGP) mmended Practice Vessel Master responsibilities Master's respons ibilities include: Identify and of the diving discuss potential risks with the diving contractor during preparation g plan. the limitations on rate of diver ascent and time required to recover working depth. on matters c reed means of communication with the Diving Supervisor and advise onsidered relevant to the diving operation (for example, changes in ition, visibility, and so forth). the event or g from vessels using DP system for maintaining station, ensure that in likely event of "drift off" the Diving Supervisor is directly informed sary recovery of the divers is arranged.
-Prevent the project and occurrence of activities that may endanger those involved in the dive where necessary notices should be posted at machinery vital to the ation to prevent inadvertent stopping or starting. ing operations while vessel is underway.
-Ensure safet y of personnel working in the area, a safe location for the diving secure onboard equipment and plant. • Where the v essel provides diving equipment, ensure such equipment is suitable conduct of the diving project and is maintained in safe working The Master may terminate the dive for safety reasons.
-Where time permits, this would
+- Identify and discuss potential risks with the diving contractor during preparation of the diving plan. - Be aware of the limitations on rate of diver ascent and time required to recover divers from working depth. - Establish agreed means of communication with the Diving Supervisor and advise on matters considered relevant to the diving operation (for example, changes in the sea condition, visibility, and so forth). - When diving from vessels using DP system for maintaining station, ensure that in the event or likely event of "drift off" the Diving Supervisor is directly informed and if necessary recovery of the divers is arranged. - Prevent the occurrence of activities that may endanger those involved in the dive project and where necessary notices should be posted at machinery vital to the diving operation to prevent inadvertent stopping or starting. - Prohibit diving operations while vessel is underway. - Ensure safety of personnel working in the area, a safe location for the diving project, and secure onboard equipment and plant. - Where the vessel provides diving equipment, ensure such equipment is suitable for the safe conduct of the diving project and is maintained in safe working condition.